-Swimming Pool Deaths and Injuries - Georgia State Law - Part I
+Swimming Pool Deaths and Injuries Attorney - Georgia State Law - Part I

 My family spent the weekend watching my oldest son play in a Lacrosse tournament.
 It was in Roswell Park, a North Atlanta, Georgia recreation complex.
 As we were walking back to our car, I noticed a lifeguard certification class going on at the public pool.
 It consisted mostly of college kids, all listening intently to the instructor.
 The scene instantly flooded my memory of a tragic swimming pool drowning case, I handled in Forsyth County last year.
 Over the next few weeks, I will be posting a series of blogs pertaining to swimming pool safety requirements in Georgia.
 Hopefully my blogs will help at least one family avoid the tragic consequences of inadequate safety, supervision or maintenance of a swimming pool or water park.